Exercise a high degree of caution in the Bahamas because of high levels of serious crime, mainly on the islands of New Providence and Grand Bahama.

 If you become seriously ill or injured, you'll need to be evacuated to Miami or another destination with appropriate facilities.
 Medical evacuation can be very expensive.

-The Bahamas experiences hurricanes and tropical storms and is susceptible to tsunamis.
+The Bahamas experiences hurricanes and tropical storms and may experience tsunamis.

 Medical facilities are not equipped to handle major emergencies.
 Be prepared to evacuate at short notice.
-Keep travel documentation up-to-date.
+Keep travel documents up-to-date.

 If a natural disaster occurs:

-If you're travelling to the Bahamas during hurricane season or following a natural disaster, contact your tour operator to check whether tourist services at your planned destination have been affected.
+If you're travelling during the hurricane season or following a natural disaster, contact your tour operator to check whether tourist services at your planned destination have been affected.
 Contact your airline for the latest flight information.